 OpenGL applications are X applications that use another graphics library (namely the OpenGL library) to draw into their windows.
 OpenGL applications open a direct connection to a graphics pipe.
 This means that the application is bypassing the X protocol (and the X proxy layer, which replicates the the X protocol stream to each pipe) in order to draw in the windows through this direct connection.
 The X proxy layer, which accounts only for the X protocol, is unable to handle this case.
-In OpenGL Multipipe 1, the Transparent OpenGL (TGL) library was designed to handle the OpenGL side of any application.

-The master proxy library corresponds to the TGL layer in OpenGL Multipipe 1.
-It intercepts OpenGL calls to enable distribution to multiple pipes, but it does this by sending an OpenGL wire protocol stream to separate slave render processes rather than by spawning threads within the application to render to local pipes as does TGL.
+The master proxy library in OpenGL Multipipe handles the OpenGL side of any application.
+It intercepts OpenGL calls to enable distribution to multiple pipes.
+To distribute the OpenGL calls, the master library encodes each command using an OpenGL stream protocol and sends the command stream to the slave render processes, which render to local pipes on behalf of the application.

 Figure 1-3 illustrates the functions of the master proxy library.